-Our mentoring programme provides BAME 14 to 30 year olds with personally tailored support for their individual advancement.
-It comprises one-to-one sessions with trained and supported industry or pastoral mentors, coaching, training, work experience and group respite trips.
+Our mentoring programme provides 14 to 30 year olds with personally tailored support for their individual advancement.
+It comprises one-to-one sessions with trained and supported industry or pastoral mentors.
+This is supported by other interventions including; coaching, training, work experience, creative projects and respite trips.

 We also provide a range of workshops introducing different industries.
-Led by young BAME professionals, these workshops aim to inform and inspire young people in schools and colleges.
+Led by young black professionals, these workshops aim to inform and inspire young people in schools and colleges.

 Who's it for?

 Our focus is on young people who would otherwise be isolated or vulnerable due to a lack of financial support, caring guidance and access to the opportunities needed to fulfil adult lives.
 These may include young carers, refugees, looked after young people and others facing substantial challenges in their young lives.
 We provide the positive experiences that enable them to escape the devastating impact that disadvantaged circumstances can have on their general wellbeing.

 Our mentoring is driven by the specific needs of each individual and can last up to 18 months.
 Mentees gain a deeper understanding of their own needs and motivation, enabling them to overcome disadvantages and advance their lives.

 Individuals, organisations and companies that volunteer to work with us in a mentoring capacity also find that the experience enriches their own learning and values.